JuliaEditorSupport/julia-intellij/README.md

 If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), it's free.

-## This plugin throws exception what should I do
+## Feedback

-You can report the error to us, this will make a GitHub issue created and we'll deal with it.<br/>
+You can report the error to us, this will create a GitHub issue labeled with `pending` and we'll deal with it.<br/>
-This function comes from the Mathematica plugin and I just converted all the codes into Kotlin and merged into one file without changing any function signature, class/function names.
+This function comes from the Mathematica plugin and I just did very little refactor without changing any classes' or functions' names.

 ## Which Julia Plugin should I choose